CodeToPublic/Anomaly/README.md

-ConGNN
+ConDA
 ============

 A denoising diffusion probabilistic model-based Controlled GNN for network anomaly detection.

-ConGNN can generate augmented data which can keep the category information of the source sample while being close to the target sample for enhancing detection performance.
+ConDA can generate augmented data which can keep the category information of the source sample while being close to the target sample for enhancing detection performance.

 ## Requirements